-If you are looking for other holiday side dishes, try our Thanksgiving green beans or our cranberry orange relish recipe.
+If you are looking for other holiday side dishes, try our green beans and mushrooms or our cranberry orange relish recipe.

 Ingredients